zikangS/M3206/README.md

 **Installation**

-to use this program, you have to install python3 first.
+To use this program, you have to install python3 first.
 You can refer how to install python version 3 at https://www.python.org/downloads/

 **Usage**

 How to execute the program :
-*Reminder : Make sure you have install python version 3*
+*Reminder : Make sure you have install python version 3* *all lines in log file are in LogFormat : "%h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-agent}i\""*
 1. **Convert file in apache format to json format**
     1. Place yourself in the files where you install the program